trusttri/appinventor-sources/README.md

 For developers who will be working on Blocky within the context of App Inventor, the preferred checkout procedure is to perform a `git submodule init`, edit the `.git/config` file to use the read/write SSH URL for [MIT CML's Blockly fork](https://github.com/mit-cml/blockly) instead of the public read-only HTTPS URL assumed by default (to support pushing changes).
 After changing `.git/config`, a `git submodule update` will pull the repository.

+If you need to switch back to a branch that does contains the Blockly and Closure Library sources in the tree, you will need to run the command:

+    $ git submodule deinit .

+to clear out the submodules ___before switching branches___.
+When switching back, you will need to repeat the initialization and update procedure above.

 ###Compiling
 Compiling is very easy if you have all the dependencies you need; just open a terminal and type: